 - When cool grind in spice grinder then set aside.

-- Combine kale, spices, chiles, cilantro, garlic, lemon juice and olive oil in a blender or food processor.
+- Combine parsley, spices, chiles, onion, cilantro, garlic, lemon juice and olive oil in a blender or food processor.
 Pulse until you get the desired consistency then season with salt and pepper.

 - Store in an airtight container in the refrigerator or use immediately as a condiment/topping.